Welding & Repair

 Cold Repair System

-Our Unitor range of cold repair compounds and stop leak products are absolute necessities on board your vessel for emergency repairs.
-This allows you to make necessary repairs even when the base material is not weldable in areas you cannot perform hot work, or when you simply do not have the possibilities for rigging up in traditional welding.
+Our Unitor range of cold repair compounds and Leak-stop products are absolute necessities on board your vessel for emergency repairs.
+Our compounds are the best solution when you need to work with base materials that cannot be welded, or in areas where hot work is not allowed, or when you simply do not have the possibilities for rigging up in traditional welding.

 -